craftcms/docs/docs/3.x/project-config.md

 That will remove the UI for most administrative settings that affect the project config, and also places the project config in a read-only state so there’s no chance its YAML will be altered.

-### Plugins May Not Support It Yet

-Any plugins that are storing configuration settings outside of their main plugin settings will need to be updated to [support the project config](extend/project-config.md).
-So there may still be some cases where changes need to be manually made on each environment.

 ### Config Data Could Get Out of Sync

 If any settings managed by the project config are modified elsewhere in the database, either manually or via a plugin/module that isn’t using the appropriate service, the project config will be out of sync with those database values and likely result in errors.
 If that happens, Craft provides a console command that can be run to patch up your project config: